To know more about a summer checklist, textbook info, school supplies info, and much more, check out U of T’s Engineering Guide to First Year.

 Modern laptops have relatively decent integrated graphics, however, getting one with a dedicated GPU (Graphics Processing Unit) would future-proof your device and allow you to do graphic-intensive renderings in upper years, if needed.
 Most NVIDIA GPUs are CUDA-compatible.

-Pro: Tablets greatly help with organization; they keep all of your notes digitally and cloud backups enable you to access them with any device.
-Con: To access your notes, you will need to carry around all your notebooks and stationary.
-Furthermore, you will need to print various assignments.
+Pro: Tablets greatly help with organization; they keep all your notes digitally and cloud backups allow you to access them with any device. | Con: To access your notes, you will need to carry around all your notebooks and stationery.
+Furthermore, you will need to print various assignments. |

-Pro: Digital notes are easily searchable and allow you to include internal and external links related to the content Con: Links to online materials will need to be stored separately and searching through handwritten notes can be difficult based on our individual organization methods.
+Pro: Digital notes are easily searchable and allow you to include internal and external links related to the content | Con: Links to online materials will need to be stored separately and searching through handwritten notes can be difficult based on your individual organization methods. |

 Con: Devices can run out of battery power at inopportune moments.
-All lecture halls, tutorial rooms, labs, etc. will have charging stations at every desk to combat this issue.
-But you will still need to carry around a charging block and cables.
-Con: While it does not require power, you will still have to carry multiple notebooks or loose leaf paper for taking notes during lectures.
-If you are not regularly restocking, you may run out of loose leaf papers at inopportune moments as well.
+You will need to carry around a charging block and cables to combat this issue. | Con: You will have to carry multiple notebooks or loose-leaf paper for taking notes during lectures.
+If you’re not regularly restocking, you may run out of paper at inopportune moments. |

-Pro: Notetaking apps allow you to move, resize, erase, modify, and change absolutely anything in seconds with only a few taps (no more eraser dust, different colors of highlighters, and frustration that your answer didn’t fix in the box provided).
-Con: Sometimes professors may erase or change the content they’ve written on the blackboard, needing you to make modifications to your notes.
-With handwritten notes that means using an eraser or striking through, which can become frustrating over time.
+Pro: Notetaking apps allow you to move, resize, erase, modify, and change absolutely anything in seconds with only a few taps (no more eraser dust, different colors of highlighters, and frustration that your answer didn’t fit in the box provided). | Con: Sometimes professors may erase or change the content they’ve written on the blackboard, needing you to make modifications to your notes.
+With handwritten notes that means using an eraser or striking through, which can become frustrating and messy over time. |

 Internet